BlazeInferno64/BlazeInferno64/README.md

 Currently a web developer and programmer.
-Sticking to html 5, Javascript and Css,as it's very fascinating to see how the internet (web) works ( what about you?
+Sticking to html 5, Javascript and Css,as it's very fascinating to see how the internet (web) actually works ( what about you?
 Are you fascinated to learn? let me know in the discussion section of any one of my repository or through mail).
 I know other programming languages to.
 Btw make sure to